SkPhilipp/autonomy/README.md

 This project merges all MCP (Model Context Protocol) servers into a single server, providing a unified set of tools for AI assistants.

 ## Structure
-- `main.py`: Entrypoint that registers all tools.
+- `launch.sh`: Entrypoint that registers all tools.
-- `tool/`: Contains one file per tool group.
+- `src/`: Contains one file per tool group.
 - `pyproject.toml`: Combined dependencies for all tools

 ## Build